interlock-network/interlock-docs/docs/token/whitepaper.md

 ## Token
 $ILOCK is a utility token launching on Aleph Zero and Arbitrum.
-For additional info check out our [Launch & Supply](https://docs.interlock.network/token/supply.html)

 ### Tokenomics
 We plan to emit 1 billion tokens over 84 months.
-You can view our token supply, distribution, and vesting schedule here.
+You can view our [token supply, distribution, and vesting schedule here](https://docs.interlock.network/token/supply.html).

 ### Token Ecosystem & Utility
 $ILOCK fuels the Interlock product ecosystem fostering a collaborative environment that strengthens security products for all network participants.